 What other activities are planned for RYLA?

 The RYLA experience consists of activities which put into action the Rotary motto – “Service Above Self.
-He Profits Most Who Serves Best.”
-RYLA infuses this spirit of Rotary through a wide variety of community service projects, such as visiting senior citizens, assisting children at local summer camps, volunteering at pet rescue shelters, and assisting the needy throughout the host community.
+One Profits Most Who Serves Best.”

 RYLA also incorporates opportunities for fun and socializing, including such activities as games, prizes, bonding opportunities, and shared meals with other youths active in their High School Interact Clubs and volunteer Rotarians and Youth Counselors .